eclipse-daanse/eclipse-daanse.github.io/docs/cubeserver/tutorial/tutorial.measure.inlinetable.md

 kind: TUTORIAL
 number: 2.12.2
 ---
-A minimal cube based on an inline table

-# Minimal Cube With Inline Table
+# Daanse Tutorial - Measure Inline Table

 Data cube with InlineTable.
 InlineTable represents a table with data embedded directly in the schema definition rather than referencing external database tables.